 And he left in the VW “Kombi” van, with the driver and my mother.

-The next time I saw him would be over two YEARS later, on June 6, 1964, the 20th Anniversary of D-Day, when he picked my mother and I up at Kennedy Airport in New York.
+The next time I saw him would be over two YEARS later, on June 6, 1964, the 20th Anniversary of D-Day, when he picked up my mother and I at Kennedy Airport in New York.
 In between those two dates, my mother and I were by ourselves, in limbo, waiting for visas that would allow us to reunite in America.
 We experienced that period very differently.

 My mother spoke little Portuguese and did not work outside the home – she had been a researcher and science teacher in Hong Kong and China – and had no friends outside the dwindling Chinese expatriate community of three other families.
 (We were the last ones there by the time we left.)
 She was stranded in Santa Rosa, a small town in the interior of Brazil’s southernmost state and almost 300 miles from the capital, alone with a son on the edge of puberty.